 - Amazon EC2*

 * Security groups for these clouds are configured with Network Manager.

 - Adding and editing security groups requires the 'security_manager' role.
 See User Role Privileges.

-- RightScale account with valid cloud credentials for Google, CloudStack, and/or HP.
+- RightScale account with valid cloud credentials for Google, and/or CloudStack.

 - In order to add a security group, you must know the